TLuckh/SimpleContextMenus/NamingConvention.md

 ### Examples

 A simple example would be "convert_to_mp3.AUDIO.py".
-This will only show the context menu "convert_to_mp3" if at least one audio file is selected (or, if no selection is made, if any file in the folder is an audio files).
+This will only show the context menu "convert_to_mp3" if at least one audio file is selected (or, if no selection is made, if any file in the folder is an audio file).

 Similarly, "convert_to_mp3.AUDIO.VIDEO.py" will only show if at least one audio or video file is selected.